Tmuat/Visit-Kingston/README.md

 - #### Images
   The images used on this site came from a vaiety of sources.

-    - The home screen landing image was taken from [google images](https://www.google.com/).
+    - The home screen first landing image was taken from [google images](https://www.google.com/).
 It showcases the Kingston Upon Thames riverside.
     - The christmas market image was taken from ['In Kingston'](https://www.inkingston.co.uk/).
+    - The shopping centre image was taken from [The Surrey Comet](https://www.surreycomet.co.uk/news/10978786.apple-store-robbed-and-staff-member-assaulted-in-bentall-centre-kingston/).
+    - The image of the Rose Theatre (Stormzy performing) also came from [The Surrey Comet](https://www.surreycomet.co.uk/news/18185060.stormzy-lights-kingstons-rose-theatre/).
+    - The christmas lights image was also taken from [The Surrey Comet](https://www.surreycomet.co.uk/news/11592062.get-ready-for-christmas-lights-switch-on-in-kingston/).
+    - The Rotunda image was taken from [Rotunda Kingston](https://www.rotundakingston.co.uk/leasing/).
     - The hotel image was taken from [White Hart Hotel](https://www.whiteharthoteluk.co.uk/).
     - The park image was taken from [Royal Parks](https://www.royalparks.org.uk/); specifically of Bushy Park.
     - The images used as a dividers came from [unsplash](https://unsplash.com/); with the exception of the Hampton Court Ice Rink and the christmas market.